Salon (gathering): Salonnières

 It was, however, Goodman's The Republic of Letters that ignited a real debate surrounding the role of women within the salons and the Enlightenment as a whole.
-According to Goodman: 'The salonnières were not social climbers but intelligent, self-educated, and educating women who adopted and implemented the values of the Enlightenment Republic of Letters and used them to reshape the salon to their own social intellectual, and educational needs'.Wealthy members of the aristocracy have always drawn to their court poets, writers and artists, usually with the lure of patronage, an aspect that sets the court apart from the salon.
+According to Goodman: "The salonnières were not social climbers but intelligent, self-educated, and educating women who adopted and implemented the values of the Enlightenment Republic of Letters and used them to reshape the salon to their own social intellectual, and educational needs".Wealthy members of the aristocracy have always drawn to their court poets, writers and artists, usually with the lure of patronage, an aspect that sets the court apart from the salon.
 Another feature that distinguished the salon from the court was its absence of social hierarchy and its mixing of different social ranks and orders.
 In the 17th and 18th centuries, "salon[s] encouraged socializing between the sexes [and] brought nobles and bourgeois together".
 Salons helped facilitate the breaking down of social barriers which made the development of the enlightenment salon possible.
 In the 18th century, under the guidance of Madame Geoffrin, Mlle de Lespinasse, and Madame Necker, the salon was transformed into an institution of Enlightenment.
 The enlightenment salon brought together Parisian society, the progressive philosophes who were producing the Encyclopédie, the Bluestockings and other intellectuals to discuss a variety of topics.

-Salonnières and their salons: the role of women

-At that time women had powerful influence over the salon.
-Women were the center of life in the salon and carried very important roles as regulators.
-They could select their guests and decide the subjects of their meetings.
-These subjects could be social, literary, or political topics of the time.
-They also served as mediators by directing the discussion.

-The salon was an informal education for women, where they were able to exchange ideas, receive and give criticism, read their own works and hear the works and ideas of other intellectuals.
-Many ambitious women used the salon to pursue a form of higher education.
+At that time, women had powerful influence over salons, where they carried very important roles as regulators who could select their guests and decide the subjects of their meetings, which could be social, literary, or political topics of the time.
+They also served as mediators by directing discussions.
+Salons were an informal form of education where women were able to exchange ideas, receive and give criticism, read their own works, and hear about the works and ideas of other intellectuals.
+Many ambitious women used salons to pursue a form of higher education.